DanRepik/api_foundry/readme.md

 * **Building an API** - A quick introduction to implementing APIs with API-Foundry, featuring a concise example of deploying an API.
 * **Exploring the Deployment** - An overview of the infrastructure deployed to support the API.
 * **Exploring the Services** - A deep dive into the API services built, including basic operations and enhanced record selection capabilities.
-* **Using Metadata Parameters** - How to use metadata parameters to customize the results returned by the services.
+* **Using Metadata Parameters** - How to use metadata parameters in requests to customize the results returned by the services.
 * **Managing Concurrency** - An explanation of how API-Foundry handles concurrency among application clients.
 * **Object and List Properties** - Demonstrations of how API-Foundry can return objects with nested objects or lists as properties, and how to configure these properties.
 * **Authorization** - API foundry provides role based security allowing restrictions down to the property level.